Reducing fuel consumption can have a big impact on managing overall fleet operating costs

 4. The importance of maintenance management

 Having a good fleet maintenance program and ensuring that drivers carry out daily walk round checks is an essential part of fleet vehicle maintenance management.
-As an example, a 1 bar deviation from the nominal inflation pressure could lead to a 5% difference in rolling resistance, which may result in a significant fuel cost increase.
+As an example, driving a car for a year, covering 12,000 miles with an incorrect tire pressure can add as much as $500 to the fuel bill.
+Now multiply this by the number of vehicles in your fleet!

 Making sure that vehicles are fully serviced and maintained is a big help in controlling fuel spend.